 Small changes make a big difference.
 On paper, nothing about the Galaxy Z Fold 4 screams “huge upgrade” over the Z Fold 3, and it’s easy to assume it’s just an iterative update that doesn’t solve any of the issues people have with big folding smartphones.
 But that’s not the case.
 The small changes to the shape, weight, and specifications have made it a far more realistic everyday device for a lot more people, provided you can get past the high price.
 Even then, there’s actually good value here when you consider the longevity offered by the hardware and software.

-The Galaxy Z Fold 4 looks and feels futuristic and contains cutting-edge tech — it’s the most powerful phone Samsung has ever made — but that cannot be said about the battery and charging.
+The Galaxy Z Fold 4 looks and feels futuristic and contains cutting-edge tech, but that cannot be said about the battery and charging.
 It charges slowly compared to many other current phones, and there’s a very real likelihood of the battery running out before the end of the day if you use the phone as it demands to be used.
 Both these aspects will make it difficult for some people to truly exploit its massive ability.